 Of course, it’s much easier to stay home if you have paid sick days or can work from home — luxuries not everyone has.

-During the coronavirus outbreak, many medical professionals have shifted to meeting with non-emergency patients with video conference software, a practice known as “telehealth” or “telemedicine.”
+During the coronavirus outbreak, many medical professionals have shifted to meeting with non-emergency patients by using video conference software, a practice known as “telehealth” or “telemedicine.”

 This form of doctor’s appointment may not be as personal, but it is likely to live on as a convenience, especially for patients who have difficulty traveling to see a doctor in person.

-I’ll bet we’ve all used giant paper restaurant menus that have been spilled on (and maybe sneezed on).
-We may not have given them a second thought last year, but those grungy menus are off-putting today.
+I’ll bet we’ve all used giant paper restaurant menus that have been spilled on (and maybe sneezed on) and poorly cleaned.
+We may not have given them a second thought before last year, but those grungy menus are off-putting today.